 Water is traditionally seen as a basic necessity along with food and shelter.
 Even in the three, it is finite resource, which makes it even more precious.
 However, in the 1980s and 1990s a wave of privatisation took over and many countries following neo-liberal policies privatised their water.
 This changed the outlook towards water from a basic public need to a public commodity to be freely traded in and profiteered from.

 It is only in the 21th Century that people have realised that a resource like this should be managed by the public sector due to the reasons given said below:

 1. Water as a commodity, rather than a basic need:

-The very premise of water privatisation is that water could be sold and bought, just like any other commodity, makes water privatisation problematic.
-When water is seen through the ambit of being a commodity, and not a need of the people, the discussion shifts from can the access to water be improved for the people and how quality water can be provided to even the lowest of the socio-economic classes.
+The very premise of water privatisation is that water could be sold and bought, just like any other commodity, makes privatisation problematic.
+When it is seen through the ambit of being a commodity, and not a need of the people, the discussion shifts from can the access to water be improved for the people and how quality water can be provided to even the lowest of the socio-economic classes.
 Water when viewed as a need, restricts the discussion to issues that actually affect the people; development and infrastructure.

 2. Pricey and significant amount of price hikes:

 In Guayaquil, Ecuador, the price of water went up by 180% after privatisation of water.
 In Jakarta, Indonesia, the price went up 258%, without high quality of water supplied.
 In La Paz and El Alto, 80,000 families could not afford the setting up of a pipeline and the tariffs levied.